kuldeepJadhav/steroids/README.md

 ## Contributing

 We gladly accept pull requests!
-However, include only one feature or fix per one pull request.
+However, please include only one feature or fix per one pull request.
 That way, it will be much easier to review and merge each one contribution.

 To develop Steroids-npm locally: